vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ---
 ### Floor activity

-Check if there is any activity on a specific floor or section based on multiple sensors.\
+Check whether there is any activity on a specific floor or section based on multiple sensors.\
-One minute after the last trigger the state goes back to `off`.
+One minute after the last trigger, the state goes back to `off`.

 <img src="images_templates/floor_activity.png" alt="floor activity" width="450px">